Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

+Effective mitigation strategies include general approaches such as shielding and charge neutralization.
+Moreover, the noise level can be further reduced through careful design, as the patch force itself decreases with greater surface separation, while the resulting acceleration is inversely proportional to the test mass.
+Our design takes advantage of both principles by incorporating a large (1 kg) test mass and a wide (1 cm) separation between surfaces, and is therefore expected to be highly effective in suppressing this noise source.

-{\it Summary---} Experimental investigation of the quantum nature of gravity is crucial to advancing modern physics, yet it remains a challenge.
-In this study, we demonstrate that such an investigation is marginally achievable with current technology.
-To this end, we simulated quantum measurements of two adjacent mg-scale test masses separated by a mm-scale distance, using a cavity-free interferometer.
-By improving the vacuum level less than \(10^{-15}\) Pa, surrounding the masses with a shield below 2 K, and reducing the resonance frequency \(\Omega/(2\pi)\) to \(7.7 \times 10^{-4}\) Hz, GIE can be demonstrated.
+{\it Summary---} Experimental investigation of the quantum nature of gravity is crucial for advancing modern physics, yet it remains a significant challenge.
+In this study, we show that such an investigation is marginally achievable with current technology.
+To this end, we simulated quantum measurements of two adjacent kg-scale test masses separated by a cm-scale distance.
+Our simulation results indicate that a detectable signature—Gravitationally Induced Entanglement (GIE)—can be generated between the masses.
+Achieving an experimental demonstration of this GIE, however, requires stringent conditions.
+These include attaining the highest vacuum levels possible in terrestrial experiments, cooling the test masses inside state-of-the-art refrigerator.
+Although a deeper understanding of low-temperature, low-frequency patch potentials is necessary to demonstrate the GIE, mitigating this noise source appears feasible, suggesting that experimental observation of GIE is within reach.

-{\it Acknowledgement---} We thank Markus Arndt and Ichiro Arakawa for valuable discussions.
-We thank Koichi Ichimura and Tomoki Fujii for providing the Geant4 source codes.
-N.M. is supported by JST FORESTO Grant No.~JPMJFR202X.
+{\it Acknowledgement---} We thank Markus Arndt and Ichiro Arakawa for valuable discussions, and Koichi Ichimura and Tomoki Fujii for providing the Geant4 source codes.
+N.M. conceived and designed the research, performed simulations with K.S., and wrote the manuscript.
+K.S. developed the state-space model, and K.H. carried out the GEANT4 simulations.
+All authors discussed the results.
+N.M. is supported by JST FOREST Grant No.~JPMJFR202X.
+K.S. is supported by RIKEN TRIP initiative (RIKEN Quantum).
 K.Y. and A.M. are supported by JSPS KAKENHI Grant No.~JP23H01175, and D.M. is supported by JSPS Overseas Research Fellowships.

 {A\arabic{equation}}